mommermi/2017Spring_Astroinformatics/readme.rst

 * ``FLUX_AUTO``, ``FLUXERR_AUTO``: use Kron-like photometry
 * ``FLAGS``: diagnostic field (optional)

-(or use the files provided in the ``/ setup`` directory of this repository.)
+(or use the files provided in the ``/setup`` directory of this repository.)

-It is mandatory to write the resulting catalog into LDAC file.
+It is mandatory to write the resulting catalog into a LDAC file.
 This can be changed in the configuration file (``config.sex``), along with some other optional things that can be used to control the source properties for the extraction: